MarkLogicUniversity/MLW_2018_Cloud_Workshop/Azure/unit2-cluster-scale-up/README.md

 # Unit 2: Cluster Scale Up
 In this unit, we will explore how to add another node to an existing MarkLogic cluster.
-Realize that adding a single node to a three node cluster would not be ideal.
+Realize that adding a single node to a three-node cluster would not be ideal.
 In reality, the cluster should be an odd number of nodes for purposes of high availability.
+For more details see the [Scalability, Availability, and Failover Guide](http://docs.marklogic.com/guide/cluster).

 ## Table of Contents
 1. [Creating the Node](#creatingTheNode)